-No matter whether the drive TAKES the test or REFUSES the test (or tests) requested, the driver in custody will have his or her driver’s license taken.
+No matter whether the driver TAKES the test or REFUSES the test (or tests) requested, the driver in custody will have his or her driver’s license taken.
 The seized license is replaced with a paper, temporary driving permit, referred to in Georgia as the “DDS 1205” or “DDS Form 1205.”
 This piece of paper very crudely notifies the DUI suspect under arrest that the permit expires in 30 days, and this causes many drivers to erroneously think that nothing needs to be done for a month.
-WRONG.
-Other parts of the DDS 1205 tell the detained motorist that he or she only has 10 business days to DELIVER their appeal of the pending license suspension to the Georgia DDS.
+WRONG!

 So, within a short time after arresting the accused drunk driver, the officer either obtains the requested state-administered test (of blood, breath or urine) and/or deposits the arrested driver at the jail, for booking.
 Often, the detained person never reads the paperwork from the DUI arrest until released from jail hours or days later.